Security Operations20 min read

 The Tuning Workflow

-Phase 2 — Rule adjustment: For tunable false positives, adjust the alert rule to reduce false positive rate while maintaining true positive sensitivity:
+Phase 2, Rule adjustment: For tunable false positives, adjust the alert rule to reduce the false positive rate while maintaining true positive sensitivity.
+Increase specificity, adjust thresholds, or add exception lists for known legitimate communication pairs.

-Phase 4 — Ongoing tuning: Alert tuning is continuous.
+Phase 4, Ongoing tuning: Alert tuning is continuous.
 New equipment, operational changes, and software updates regularly introduce new legitimate communication patterns that generate false positives.
 Establish a monthly tuning review in the SOC operations calendar.
+Organizations that treat tuning as a one-time activity end up with analysts who have learned to ignore the platform.

 False Positive Reduction Techniques